Home :: Solo Travel :: Going Solo

 I love solo travel - I don't always travel on my own but when I do, especially long-term, I look at things differently than when I travel with others.

-Who hasn't experienced coping with culture shock, especially when settling down in a place for more than a few days?
-You can gloss over differences if you're breezing through but living like a local means having to accept things in a different way.
+Who hasn't coped with culture shock, especially when settling down in a place for more than a few days?
+You can gloss over differences if you're breezing through but living like a local means having to accept things in a different way and integrating just a little.

 If you traveled to certain countries of the Middle East, would you be willing to wear a chador or burkha on a daily basis?
 What about a simple scarf over your hair?
-Sometimes it's easier if you're just passing through but day in and day out, adapting might be a challenge.
+And how would you cope with countries where women are considered second-class citizens?

 Long-term travel usually brings out a great deal of introspection in me.
 With no one to hide behind or bounce things off, I talk to myself more often (figuratively, of course).